Restream/reindexer/readme.md

 ### Counting

-Reindexer supports 2 version of counting aggregation:
+Reindexer supports two versions of counting aggregation:
-- `count()` - this aggregation counts all the documents, which match query's filters;
+- `count()` - this aggregation counts all the documents that match the query's filters;
-- `count_cached()` - this allows reindexer to use cached count results.
-Generally this method is more fast (especially for queries with low `limit()` value), however may return outdated results, if cache was not invalidated after some documents' changes.
+- `count_cached()` - this allows Reindexer to use cached count results.
+Generally this method is faster (especially for queries with low `limit()` values); however, it may return outdated results if the cache was not invalidated after some documents' changes.

 Go example for `count()`:
 ```go